 Bruised Heel (Fat Pad Contusion)

-Sports participation can place the foot at risk for a number of injuries.
+Sports participation can place the foot at risk for a number of injuries including a bruised heel.
 Because the calcaneus is the largest bone in the foot and the primary weight bearing bone, it is subject to injury.
 Although ankle sprains are the most common ankle/foot injury, a heel bruise can be quite debilitating.

 A heel bruise can be a painful injury and can be the result of either one acute injury or from repetitive impact on the foot.
 Although moderate injuries can result in a contusion to the fat pad surrounding the calcaneus or a deep bone bruise, repetitive injuries can result in a calcaneal stress fracture.